daniel-beet/acme.sh.wiki-clone/DNS-manual-mode.md

 Warning: DNS manual mode can not renew automatically.

-If your domain providor offers an DNS API, it's highly recommended to use DNS API mode instead.
+If your domain provider offers an DNS API, it's highly recommended to use DNS API mode instead.
 With the DNS API mode, you can automate the renewals.

 If your domain provider does **not** offer an API where you can add/edit TXT records of your domain, it is recommended to use [DNS alias mode](https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode) instead.